percona/pmm/README.md

 > **Note**
 >
-> This repository is for Percona Monitoring and Management version 2.
+> The master branch is for PMM 2.
+> The 1.x branch is for PMM 1.

 We welcome any contributions.
 This page explains how you can do that, and how to build a local copy of the documentation.